To the Memory of Mr C W C Henderson.

 The five panels beneath these represent St Oswald raising his cross on the Heavenfield; St Wilfrid examining the drawings of the master mason for the Great Church at Hexham; St Etheldreda giving to Wilfrid the title deeds of the land for the building of his Church (Etheldreda's steward Owin, or Ouini, takes part in the transfer); St Cuthbert on Fame Island, and St John being received by the priest at Lee, where he was in the habit of retiring for devotional meditation.
 In the tracery is seen the triumph of the Church; angels adoring Christ in Majesty; the source and inspiration of the pious labours of these great founders of our church.

 The style of our window is a free rendering of that of the 14th century, with bright rich colours appropriate to the period and position of the window.
 This will become more apparent when the fine south range of windows has been filled with work of the same character [still waiting after more than 100 years!], and the glare of light thrown into the Nave modified accordingly.
 In such a softened light the beauty of the architecture also will be greatly enhanced.

-The artist is Mr H T Bosdet, who executed the east window in the Choir, and the smaller west window in the north aisle of the Nave.
+The artist is Mr H T Bosdet, who executed the east window in the Chancel, and the smaller west window in the north aisle of the Nave.
 Right well has he executed his work.
 He has been entrusted with a great opportunity, and he has been worthy of the trust.
 It has been a work of real devotion!

 This great West Window is one of the largest and most important windows of all time in the North of England.